konnenhannaford/battle/README.md

         i need to set up auth
         i need to know why info wont show need to update profile and delete songs
+                                // should this be id_token in app js headers line 45?

 get ui working - upadte fields /